andimeier/auto-mysql-umzug/README.md

 * `dbOptions` ... an object containing additional database options.
 These options are passed through to [Sequelize](https://github.com/sequelize/sequelize) backend, so all options which are understood by *Sequelize*'s options property for the constructor are possible.
 * `migrationDir` ... folder containing the migration files associated with the software version (see [umzug](https://www.npmjs.com/package/umzug) for details on migration files).
 It can be an absolute or relative path.
 In case of a relative path, it will be resolved relative to the application's main folder (`path.dirname(require.main.filename)`).  set the name of the directory which contains the migration files.
 If not set, the default name for the migration folder is `migrations`.
 * `migrationTable` ... name of the table which stores the executed migrations.
 Default is `_migrations`.

+## Migration files

+The migrations folder (default: folder `migrations/`) contains the migration files.
+Each migration file is a Javascript file which ideally contains an up and a down method, which represent a function which achieves the task and a function that reverts a task.
+See [umzug:migration files:format](https://www.npmjs.com/package/umzug#format) for details.

+Note that the migration files are executed in the order of their filenames (sorted alphabetically).
+So, make sure that you either use a fixed-length numeric prefix or a timestamp (in a specific format).

+When missing migrations are detected, all missing migrations are executed in the alphabetic order of their filenames.

+Examples of migration files are:

+<pre>001-create-user-table.js
+002-add-some-columns.js
+003-other-things.js</pre>

+or:

+<pre>2019-05-10_153731-create-user-table.js
+2019-05-12_164004-add-some-columns.js
+2019-05-13_081445-other-things.js</pre>

+whatever you choose, be sure to stick to your chosen nomenclature consistently.

 ## Mysql driver